rubocop/rubocop/manual/configuration.md

     compromise.
 ```

-These details will only be seen when rubocop is run with the `--extra-details` flag or if `ExtraDetails` is set to true in your global rubocop configuration.
+These details will only be seen when RuboCop is run with the `--extra-details` flag or if `ExtraDetails` is set to true in your global RuboCop configuration.

 #### AutoCorrect